Manikeshhhh/Manikeshhhh.github.io/README.md

 to this
 {"scope":"xxx","user":"xxx@xx.com","roles":["xxxx.Creator","xxxx.Owner"]}
 ```
+### takeaway
+Maybe, spend some more time on the target, you might end up finding something interest

 Thank you for taking your time to read my Blog,
 This was it.
 If you liked the blog,you can follow me on my handles.

 ## Contact
 [Instagram](https://www.instagram.com/manikeshh/)  [Twitter](https://twitter.com/X71n0/)  [Github](https://github.com/Manikeshhhh)